-Why is the University of Mississippi a good place to study art?
+Why is UM a good place to study art?

-There are 9 faculty in the foundational courses and the studio areas of ceramics, graphic/web design, imaging arts, painting, printmaking, and sculpture.
+There are outstanding faculty in the foundational courses and the studio areas.
 The department provides outlets for student involvement outside of the classroom through various clubs.
-Oxford and the nearby community of Taylor are home to several galleries including Southside and the Powerhouse Community Arts Center.
+Oxford and the north Mississippi/Memphis area is home to a range of art outlets.
 Students have the opportunity to engage in professional activities while in the program.
 Design students are provided opportunities to compete for logo and identity design contests within the University and in the local community.
 Art studio students exhibit their work on campus and at local and regional venues.
 Students may build their résumés and portfolios through internships.
-A vibrant Visiting Artist program brings approximately 10 visiting artists to campus annually for studio visits, artist talks, and demonstrations that provide students experiences working alongside a wide variety of artists.
+A vibrant Visiting Artist program regularly brings visiting artists to campus annually for studio visits, artist talks, and demonstrations that provide students experiences working alongside a wide variety of artists.

 Why study art at UM?
 “The curriculum of the painting studio equips each student both technically and conceptually to articulate their ideas through the medium of painting.
 We expose students to current developments within the field and promote exploration while also making sure they have a strong foundation in the historical processes of the medium.
 Ultimately, our central goal is to find the strengths of each student and help him or her visualize their vision.”

 What can art majors do after graduation?